 The same applies to points of interest in general, where it’s no longer true that road trips need to involve long hours of boredom punctuated by quick stops in major metropolitan areas.
 There are many apps and services aimed at providing travel information, and Google Maps has upped its own game lately to include more options and, just recently, the company added the ability to automatically translate reviews so that language becomes less of a barrier.

 Essentially, the newest update is all about making it easier to access reviews in other languages.
 In the past, users would need to copy and paste reviews from Google Maps into a translation app like Google Translate.
-Now, Google Maps will automatically translate reviews into your system’s default language.
+Now,

 That way, if you’re looking at the local Russian eatery and see numerous reviews in the Russian language — perhaps a good sign — then you can simply peruse the reviews without any tedium.
 Just open the listing, and the reviews will be in your native language and ready to read.
 To clear up any translation quality issues, Google also provides the review in its original language for anyone who wants to clarify a word or two.